vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/navbar.md

 ::: tip

-When you are spliting vuepress configuration into multiple parts, you can use this helper function to keep automatic completion and verification.
+When you are spliting VuePress configuration into multiple parts, you can use this helper function to keep automatic completion and verification.

 :::